0xkiichiro/task-tracker/README.md

 I was tasked to make a basic task tracker that allows you to add and remove tasks at your wish.

-I wanted to spice things up by allowing you to assignin a day of the week to your task and have some sort of weekly calendar.
+I wanted to spice things up by allowing you to assign a day of the week to your task and have some sort of weekly calendar.

 ---